Guide To IHG One Rewards Diamond Elite Status

 Is IHG One Rewards Diamond status worth it?

 Historically IHG hasn’t had an elite program that could compete with the other major hotel programs.
-Fortunately that has finally changed, with the introduction of IHG One Rewards Diamond status, plus Milestone Rewards.
+Fortunately that changed in 2022, with the introduction of IHG One Rewards Diamond status, plus Milestone Rewards.

 On the most basic level, IHG Diamond members receive free breakfast, a 100% points bonus, and room upgrades up to standard suites (at the hotel’s discretion).
 But the area where the status really offers value is with Milestone Rewards.